 APA 7th referencing

-An in-text citation can be presented in different ways:
+In-text citations can be presented in two ways:

 Paraphrasing